 While a user can select the link associated with the snippet to view the context of the snippet in the original document to determine whether the identified information is adequate, this slows the user experience and involves additional effort on the part of the user to receive an answer to a non-factual question.

-In the second part to this series on Direct Answers, we will explore the “high quality” of these answers because, as Google tells us, they are “derived from authoritative sources.”
-The word “authority” in relation to a web site under SEO is often not very well defined, but in this patent there’s definitely a reasonable explanation from where Google determines a site is an authority.
+In the second part of this series on Direct Answers, we will explore the “high quality” of these answers because, as Google tells us, they are “derived from authoritative sources.”
+The word “authority” in relation to a web site under SEO is often not very well defined, but in this natural language search results patent, there’s definitely a reasonable explanation from where Google determines a site is an authority.

-We are also told that a searcher can quickly and easily compare answers from multiple “authoritative” web sites, even if only the beginning of an answer is shown in the results.
-This part of thet patent doesn’t seem to mesh well with actual practice at Google.
+We are also told that a searcher can quickly and easily compare answers from multiple “authoritative” websites, even if only the beginning of an answer is shown in the results.
+This part of that patent doesn’t seem to mesh well with actual practice at Google.
 When we look at the “symptoms of mono” example above, we see results from Webmd, Mayoclinic, and Medicinenet.com.
 When we perform an actual search such as “symptoms of Mono, we only see one natural answer results.

-Additional Aspects of Google’s Approach to Finding Natural Language Answer
+Additional Aspects of Google’s Approach to Finding Natural Language Search Results

 Using Headers & Text to Generate Answers – The parts that follow this one will include a look at how headers and text from a page that might provide an answer might be formatted and assigned to a question that it could answer, as part of a Question and Answer Data Store where multiple related answers could come from.